Tombarr/barrasso-blog/content/posts/2025-12-10-reflections-on-a-year-abroad/index.md

 {{< responsive-image src="tom-van-life.jpeg" alt="Tom in a 2000 Toyota Hiace" caption="Tom in Hugo, a 2000 Toyota Hiace" class="w-full no-border contain" >}}

 I've worked with [Hugo](https://gohugo.io/) (the static site generator) for years.
 This blog is built with Hugo, and so is [Cloud Phone for Developers]({{< relref "projects/cloud-phone" >}}).
-Ironically, our van came with the name "Hugo."
+Coincidentally, our van also came with the name "Hugo!"
 Fortunately, Hugo survived another 10,000km around the North & South Islands, and thanks to an [Asus 4G-AX56](https://amzn.to/3MygIHE) (powered by rooftop solar), I had WiFi wherever I went using the [Spark](https://www.spark.co.nz/) network.

 {{< responsive-image src="arthurs-pass-bridge.jpeg" alt="Arthur's Pass, South Island" caption="Arthur's Pass, South Island" class="w-full no-border contain" >}}

-A 12 hour flight from San Francisco: New Zealand has no dangerous animals, no land borders, and it's often [omitted from maps](https://www.reddit.com/r/MapsWithoutNZ/).
+A 12-hour flight from San Francisco: New Zealand has no dangerous animals, no land borders, and it's often [omitted from maps](https://www.reddit.com/r/MapsWithoutNZ/).
 I've been to dark-sky preserves, but New Zealand is on another level.
 This is just a several second exposure on an [iPhone 13 Mini](https://amzn.to/4oTQL3k).

 {{< responsive-image src="southern-sky.jpeg" alt="Night sky in the Southern Hemisphere" caption="~3 second exposure of the night sky in the Southern Hemisphere" class="w-full no-border contain" fullBleed="true" >}}